Schema Markup for AI Search

 }

 </script> BreadcrumbList helps AI crawlers understand your site hierarchy and topical relationships between pages.
+It tells AI platforms where a page sits within your site structure, which helps with topical authority assessment.

 7. Product + AggregateRating - ecommerce AI visibility